websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

    If you want to install a `hotfix <https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.html#hotfixes>`__, then follow `these steps <./deploying-to-the-liferay-service.md#deploying-hotfixes>`__ instead.
 ```

-## Updating and Deploying a New Version of DXP
+## Enabling Module Upgrades for DXP 7.3+

-First, if you are updating a 7.3+ version of DXP, then set an environment variable to allow modules to upgrade:
+First, if you are updating a 7.3+ version of DXP, then set an environment variable to allow modules to upgrade as needed:

 1. In the DXP Cloud console, click on the Liferay service in the desired environment.